ulkuguneysu/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 For online students, there will be five deliverables for this project:

 1. A well documented **Jupyter Notebook** containing any code you've written for this project and comments explaining it.
 This work will need to be pushed to your GitHub repository in order to submit your project.
-2. A **README.md** file in the GitHub repository.
-This file should be the source of information for navigating through the repository, describing its contents.
+2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
+This file should be the source of information for navigating through the repository.
 3. A short **Keynote/PowerPoint/Google Slides presentation** (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
 Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of presentation.pdf.
 4. **[A Blog Post](https://github.com/learn-co-curriculum/dsc-welcome-blogging)**
 5. A **Video Walkthrough** of your non-technical presentation.
 Some common video recording tools used are Zoom, Quicktime, and Nimbus.
 After you record your presentation, publish it on a service like YouTube or Google Drive, you will need a link to the video to submit your project.